-However, the best way to guarantee a correct result is to wait for your period to come late, and then to do the test a few days later, so the body has time to produce the bHCG hormone in sufficient quantity to be eliminated through urine and detected in the pregnancy test.
+However, the best way to guarantee a correct result is to wait for your period to be late, and then to do the test a few days later.
+This allows the body enough time to produce sufficient HCG hormones to be detected in a urine test.
+Read more about how to correctly complete a home pregnancy test.

-2. Irregular menstrual cycle
+2. Irregular cycles

 3. Ectopic pregnancy

-An ectopic pregnancy is quite a rare condition, in which the fertilized egg implants outside of the uterus, usually in the fallopian tubes.
-In these cases, the body takes longer to produce the bHCG hormone, and so the result can be negative even if fertilization happened.
+An ectopic pregnancy is a rare condition.
+It occurs when a fertilized egg implants outside of the uterus, usually in the fallopian tubes.
+In these cases, the body takes longer to produce HCG hormone, and the result can appear negative even if fertilization has occurred.

-Some of these causes are:
+Some causes of a delayed period are: